mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** 15 (last 7 days)
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-  - SAGE-AI can analyze the commit history and identify patterns that lead to successful builds.
-It can suggest optimizations and best practices to maintain build stability.
+- **Trend Analysis:** SAGE-AI can analyze the build logs to identify patterns and predict potential build failures.
+It can suggest optimizations and improvements to the build system to enhance reliability.
-  - **Recommendation:** Implement automated tests and continuous integration (CI) pipelines to catch build issues early.
-SAGE-AI can help prioritize and fix build-breaking changes.
+- **Automated Testing:** SAGE-AI can integrate with CI/CD pipelines to automatically run tests on each commit, providing immediate feedback on build stability.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** 5 (last 30 days)
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline |
-  - SAGE-AI can analyze code changes, test results, and issue reports to predict potential bugs and suggest fixes.
-  - **Recommend

 ---